SriSaiTeja2006/Cardiovascular-Disease-Prediction/README.md

 - `heart_disease_model.pkl`
 - `scaler.pkl`

-These files are used directly in the deployed web application.
+These files are used directly in the deployed Streamlit web application.

 ---